 Midwifery students must attend 40 births and carry out 20 continuity of care experiences during their course.

 In the first year midwifery students are required to provide continuity of care to no more than 6 women, mainly in an observational and supportive role, under the direct supervision of a registered midwife.
 In the second and third years midwifery students are required to provide continuity of care to 6 and 8 women each year respectively, providing a more active role in the care of the woman and her family.

 An important part of these continuity of care experiences is the need to keep an accurate record of any birth you attend at a hospital or other venue.

 You must notify the hospital/venue beforehand of your intention to attend a birth as part of your continuity of care experiences.
 You do this by completing and submitting the online Continuity of care venue notification form.

-The Clinical Placement Unit will then send a formal letter to the hospital/venue.
+The Professional Experience Placements Unit will then send a formal letter to the hospital/venue.

 Before you attend a birth as part of a continuity of care experience but which is not part of your rostered professional experience placement you must notify the University of your intention.
 You must also notify the University when you leave the premises at which the birth has taken place.

 You must do this for every birth you attend that is not part of your rostered professional experience placement.
 This is necessary for insurance purposes.
-The information will be stored on a database in the clinical placement office.
+The information will be stored on a database in the Professional Experience Placements office.